LeonelMatos/Noodle-Text/README.md

 # NoodleText 🍜

-Noodle Text: the Kilo-like simple text editor with basic functions and lightweight.
+NoodleText: the Kilo-like simple text editor with basic functions and lightweight.

 This project is made in C using as a template the